wp-plugins/wp-google-map-plugin/readme.txt

 Donate link:       (a link for donating)
 Requires at least: 2.0.0
 Tested up to:      3.8.1
-Stable tag:        Twitter Bootstrap Based!
-A plugin to display multiple location markers, customized map skins, infowindows and much more.
-Based on the latest Google API Version.
+Stable tag:        A multilingual, multisite supported & most advanced Google Maps plugin for WordPress.

 == Description ==
-Display Google Maps at a shortcode’s ease!
-WP Google Map Plugin is a simple tool to add single or multiple markers on the same map and display on your webpage using a shortcode.
-The plugin is also featured to automatically extract exact latitude and longitude from a provided address.
-WP Google Map plugin hassle free transfers your map to any number of domains without a Google Map API Key.
+A Google Maps plugin for wordpress to create unlimited locations, maps and display Google Maps at a shortcode’s ease.
+Perfectly responsive maps, Multi-lingual and multisite supported made it most advanced wordpress plugin ever.

 Here is a quick highlight on the numerous customizable features offered by the free and pro versions of the WP Google Map plugin.

 Here is a quick highlight on the numerous customizable features offered by the free and pro versions of the  [WP Google Map Pro Version](http://codecanyon.net/item/advanced-google-maps/5211638).